 You are doing more than just showing your apartments, you’re communicating all your important messages through imagery.

 Residents want to see themselves actually living in your apartment community.
 Sure, you can go dig up some stock photos of perfectly put-together people.
 But prospects will view these images as inauthentic, and there’s always a chance of running into that same image on another site.
 Yikes!

 For example, if you are all about having fun and being social, your images may be brighter and more colorful.
 If you’re more modern or luxe, you might have more muted lighting and darker tones.
-Check out some of the apartment imagery on X Miami.
-The photos do a great job at selling the social vibe of the community.
+Check out some of the apartment photography on X Miami.
+The photos do a great job of selling the social vibe of the community.